Finding & identifying

 Friable asbestos products have been commonly used in commercial and industrial settings since the late 1800s for fireproofing, soundproofing and insulation.
 Some friable products were also used in houses and may still be found in houses built before 1990.

-It is not possible to tell whether a material contains asbestos simply by looking at it.
-Careful, close examination of a sample using specialised microscopic procedures is the only way to tell whether a material contains asbestos.
+It is not always possible to tell whether a material contains asbestos simply by looking at it.
+Careful, close examination of a sample using specialised microscopic procedures is the only way to conclusively determine whether a material contains asbestos.
 It is best for this to be done at an accredited laboratory.

 If you know the suspect material was installed before 1990, it is safest to assume it does contain asbestos.
 If you need to be certain, have it tested.